 Thanks to this professionalism, thanks to directors like Dean McKendrick, Retromedia over the years has entertained (and made horny, let’s say!) the viewers through comedies contaminated by science fiction, where sexy aliens who land on our planet meet the legendary “third legs” of terrestrial males, or where sexy amazons, after a time travel, let themselves go to erotic effusions in the modern world.

-But not only Sci-Fi (Sexy Warriors, Teenage Cavegirl, Bikini Time Machine), espionage (Bikini Royale), slapsticks comedies (Busty Housewives of Beverly Hills), horror (Twilight Vamps, Bikini Frankenstein) and superheroes (Bikini Avengers, Super Ninja Doll).
+But not only Sci-Fi (Sexy Warriors, Teenage Cavegirl, Bikini Time Machine), espionage (Bikini Royale), slapsticks comedies (Genie in a String Bikini, Busty Housewives of Beverly Hills), horror (Twilight Vamps, Bikini Frankenstein) and superheroes (Bikini Avengers, Super Ninja Doll).
 Retromedia was the symbol of eroticism that contaminated film genres.
 Many detractors have always disputed this, stating that despite everything, these movies were only comedies and that there was no attempt to do something more serious.
 And, if it’s been done, was been done late.